 Benzene immissions

-Benzene is a carcinogenic air pollutant, and at high concentrations it can also affect the eyes, the respiratory tract and the central nervous system.
-For such pollutants, no limit level has been determined, below which a health hazard no longer exists.
+Benzene (C6H6) is a carcinogenic air pollutant, and at high concentrations it can also affect the eyes, the respiratory tract and the central nervous system.
+For such carcinogenic pollutants, no limit level has been determined, below which a health hazard no longer exists.
 In view of this, the presence of benzene in the air we breathe is undesirable.

 Benzene is primarily produced through the burning and evaporation of engine fuels and combustibles.
 The main sources are motorised transport, filling stations, furnaces and heating systems, and tobacco smoke.